jpedrosa/reluzir/codeunitstream/README.md

 =========

-Or a more complicated example for matching phonenumbers in the (123)456-7890 format as seen in a Rebol example that motivated it:
+Or a more complicated example for matching phone numbers in the (123)456-7890 format as seen in a [Rebol example](http://rebol2.blogspot.com.br/2013/07/parse-aid.html) that motivated it:

 ```
 import "../../lang/lib/lang.dart";